SalomePlatform/smesh/doc/salome/gui/SMESH/input/editing_meshes.rst

 	:align: center

 .. centered::
-	 "Example of a mesh with Max.
-Element area 2D hypothesis roughly corresponding to 1D hypotheses on edges"
+	 Example of a mesh with Max.
+Element area 2D hypothesis roughly corresponding to 1D hypotheses on edges

 .. image:: ../images/edit_mesh_change_value_hyp.png
 	:align: center

 .. centered::
-	"And now the Max Element area is greatly reduced"
+	And now the Max Element area is greatly reduced

-**See Also** a sample TUI Script of an :ref:`tui_editing_mesh` operation.
+**See Also** a sample TUI Script of an :ref:`Edit Mesh <tui_editing_mesh>` operation.